 Two ballot measures face voters in Portland, a proposed city measure to renew a 10-cent per gallon fuel tax to pay for street repairs, maintenance and safety; and a proposed Metro tax on high incomes and business profits of over $5 million to pay for homeless services.

-Ballots were mailed out from the Multnomah County Elections office in late April and must be returned to county election officials by 8 p.m. on Tuesday, May 19 in order to be counted.
+Ballots were mailed out from the Multnomah County Elections office last week and must be returned to county election officials by 8 p.m. on Tuesday, May 19 in order to be counted.
 And for the first time, return postage will be paid thanks to a new state law by the Oregon Legislature.
-If ballots can’t be in the mail by Thursday, May 14 in order to arrive in time they should be dropped off at an official county elections drop boxes, according to elections officials.
+If ballots can’t be in the mail by May 14 in order to arrive in time they should be dropped off at an official county elections drop boxes, according to elections officials.

 In Portland, Mayor Ted Wheeler is running for a second term in a contest that drew 18 other candidates, including Teressa Raiford, a political activist from the African American community who started Don’t Shoot PDX to demand accountability for senseless gun deaths and has joined other Black Lives Matter activists to demand police reforms.

 Mingus Mapps, a public policy consultant with deep roots in the black community is running against his former boss, City Commissioner Chloe Eudaly.
 The race has eight other candidates, including former Mayor Sam Adams, the first openly gay office holder in Portland whose term was embroiled by a sex scandal with an18-year-old intern.
 In another open position, nine candidates are running to replace retiring City Commissioner Amanda Fritz, including Isham “Ike” Harris, a black pastor and school bus driver and Carmon Rubio, the executive director of the Latino Network.